 You may be entitled to payment of your medical expenses, both present and future, loss of income, pain and suffering, and possibly punitive damages, depending on the circumstances surrounding the brain injury.
 Your personal injury attorney will have significant experience providing skillful representation, and will understand the serious disabilities or changes in personality which often accompany brain injuries.
-Presenting a strong case on your behalf is a complex task which requires an extremely experienced legal team, so don’t face this difficult time on your own.
+Presenting a strong case on your behalf is a complex task that requires an extremely experienced legal team, so don’t face this difficult time on your own.

 Brain injury involves life-changing harm that can affect the injured person’s ability to work and properly function for the rest of their lives.
 You will need a lawyer to represent you against the negligent party or the person who caused your injury.
 A personal injury attorney in Los Angeles can help you pursue your claim and obtain the kind of compensation that you are legally entitled to under California law.

 If you suffer a brain injury, an insurance company may try to settle your claim by offering you a minimal amount of compensation without getting a lawyer involved.
 Inexperienced claimants who are unaware of the insurance industry’s practice of offering small settlements, so that they may immediately settle their case without getting a lawyer involved, might receive a settlement too low to pay for all medical expenses.